 Rows 3-5 Repeat Row 2.
 You now have 5 rows of the same colour (photo 7), Cut yarn.

-Rows 6-10 Join Yarn B with a ss on the same side as where you’ve finished with your last row.
+Rows 6-10 Join Colour B with a ss on the same side as where you’ve finished with your last row.
 Repeat Row 2 five times (photo 8, 9), cut yarn.

-Row 11 Join Yarn O with a ss, Repeat Row 2.
+Row 11 Join Colour O with a ss, Repeat Row 2.
 Cut yarn.

 Repeat Row 2 for every next row of the blanket, using the following colours:

-Repeat the whole colour sequence, including using Yarn A and B another time.
-For the second repeat, don’t work the final row of Yarn O but instead end with the 5 rows of colour N. Fasten off and weave in all ends.
+Repeat the whole colour sequence, including using Colour A and B another time.
+For the second repeat, don’t work the final row of Colour O but instead, end with the 5 rows of Colour N. Fasten off and weave in all ends.

 I’ve added the fringes on different places (arrows, photo 10).
 I started out with fringes in between two colours and in every black row, but that seemed a little sad and lonely.
 So I’ve added fringes in every 3rd row of a colour block too.
 If you’re not too sure, just start with making fringes in between the colours and in every black row, and add extra fringes if you deem this necessary later.

 Making fringes is easy.
 First, gather all your yarns and put them in a bucket or box so they can’t roll away.
 Grab a strand from each yarn and cut sections of 15cm.
 Divide these into two strands of 7 threads each with the colours split at random.
 The fringes are going to be knotted double in your blanket and if you make fringes with 14 strands, they’ll end up too bulky in my opinion.